Pretraining with hierarchical memories: separating long-tail and common knowledge: Results

 {\bf Adding memory to other pretrained models:} We explore the post-hoc addition of parametric memories to open-weight models.
 We span multiple sizes and architectures, namely Gemma 3 270M \citep{team2025gemma}, Qwen 2.5 0.5B \citep{qwen2.5}, and Llama 3.2 1B \citep{llama3.2}.
 We add hierarchical FFN memories of $\simeq 10\%$ the model size post-hoc to pretrained (and frozen) anchor models and train the memories for 1.1T tokens on DCLM, see \Cref{sec:app:open_weight_details} for additional details.
 Results are shown in \Cref{tab:external_models}.
 As above, the specific knowledge accuracy improves with memories.
 This is consistent across all architectures, showing the generality of adding hierarchical memories across all models.
 Common knowledge remains the same or slightly decreases; potentially because these models were pretrained on more tuned data mixtures than the simple open-source data mixture DCLM that we use in these experiments.

 {\bf Comparing with vanilla retrieval-augmented generation:} An alternative, yet complementary, approach to parametric memory is retrieval-augmented generation (RAG), where relevant texts are retrieved from a datastore and prepended to the context~\citep{rag,ram-etal-2023-context,atlas} to improve performance on knowledge-intensive tasks.
-Using our Sentence-BERT embedding model as the retriever and DCLM training data as the datastore, we evaluate RAG on the baseline models from rows A1, B1, and C1.
-See implementation details in \Cref{sec:app:rag}.
+To study the two memory mechanisms, contextual memories as in RAG and parametric memories as in the proposed approach, in a \emph{controlled experiment}, we use our Sentence-BERT embedding model as the retriever and the DCLM training data as the datastore, making the memory mechanism the only difference.
+We then evaluate RAG on the baseline models from rows A1, B1, and C1.
+See implementation details in \cref{sec:app:rag}.

-As shown in \Cref{tab:rag}, vanilla retrieval from DCLM performs poorly relative to the baseline models, while adding more than $2\times$ runtime FLOPs and requiring large storage for the raw-document datastore.
+As shown in \cref{tab:rag}, vanilla retrieval from DCLM performs poorly relative to the baseline models, while adding more than $2\times$ runtime FLOPs and requiring large storage for the raw-document datastore.
 This is likely due to the low quality of DCLM (a pretraining dataset) when used as a RAG datastore.
 To give RAG an advantage, we also retrieve from the higher-quality Wiki-En.
 RAG-Wiki improves baseline performance on SK (e.g., from 46.9 to 49.2 for the 1.4B model) while remaining slightly below baseline on CK.
 By contrast, learned memories (with $\simeq 10\%$ extra parameters) improve both CK and SK, with lower FLOPs overhead.
-We note that high-quality RAG is complementary to the proposed learned memory approach and can be combined with it for further gains.
+We note that a more sophisticated RAG system is possible for instruction-following models after an appropriate post-training stage, and is complementary to the proposed pretraining learned-memory approach.
+The two can be combined for additional gains.
+As a demonstration of this complementarity, combining RAG-Wiki with 10\% parametric memories for the 410M model in \cref{tab:rag} boosts AVG-SK performance to 45.7\%, surpassing either RAG-Wiki (41.6\%) or the proposed parametric memories (44.5\%) alone.